MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 ### Multiple regions recommendations

 - Subscription design should consider Azure regions usage and placement strategy and model it based on requirements and goals.
-- When used to scale across different regions, different subscriptions, where each one contains resources from only one region, is a clear and simple approach to allocate distinct workload scale units.
+- When used to scale across different regions, using multiple and different subscriptions, where each one contains resources from only one region, is a clear and simple approach to allocate distinct workload scale units.
 - Don’t create resources from different regions in the same subscription if the environment is subject to regulatory requirements, including data residency, data security, and data sovereignty requirements.
 - If scaling is not a concern for a geo disaster recovery environment spanning multiple regions, use the same subscription for the primary and secondary regions resources.
 Some Azure services, depending on the BCDR strategy and tools adopted, can require usage of the same subscription.
 In an active-active scenario, where deployments are independently managed or have different life-cycles, using different subscriptions can be recommended.
 - If different environments of the same workload are deployed in different regions, it is recommended to use separate subscriptions.